phunguyenst/pokemon_dictionary_flutter/README.md

-# pokemon_deck
+# pokemon_deck with using Riverpod State Management Flutter

-A new Flutter project.

 ## Getting Started